Article previously published in the Cutaneous Lymphoma Foundation's Forum Spring/Summer 2012 newsletter.

 Work is an important part of our lives.
 It provides income, health insurance, social network of support, sense of normalcy, meaning, purpose and recognition.
-Since health insurance is often linked to employment, patients’ and caregivers’ ability to maintain their jobs is critical to continue treatment and follow-up care.
+Since health insurance is often linked to employment, patients’ and care partners’ ability to maintain their jobs is critical to continue treatment and follow-up care.
 Many of the advances in the treatment of cancer have made it possible to return to work.
 New ways to manage treatment side effects make it possible for many to work while receiving chemotherapy, targeted and radiation treatments.
 The trend of delivering treatment in the outpatient setting and home as opposed to the inpatient setting has reduced time away from work.
-There are a number of laws protecting the rights of employees with cancer and their caregivers.
+There are a number of laws protecting the rights of employees with cancer and their care partners.
 It is very important for you to know the legal protections that exist when you have cancer and are working or are re-entering the workforce.

 Americans with Disabilities Act

 The Americans with Disabilities Act (ADA) was enacted in 1990 by Congress and took effect in 1992.
 The Americans with Disabilities Act is a national mandate to eliminate discrimination against individuals with disabilities.
 Organizations with 15 or more employees must comply with ADA guidelines.
 People with cancer are protected under ADA.
 The following criteria must be met to come under the mantle of protection of the ADA:

 - Are you a “disabled person” under ADA?